 Call for help immediately if you think a person is at risk of hurting themselves or another person.
 You don’t have to handle a crisis alone.

 Take what they’re telling you seriously.
 Stay with the person.
 Remove any means of potential harm.
-Call for help and consider escorting them to an emergency room or mental health facility.
+Call for help and consider escorting them to an emergency room if necessary.

 Any of the following resources can help: